MaddieK19/comp110-worksheets/README.md

 Added a small bit to my constellation code for tinkering graphics.
 Did some work on my kivy app, playing around with the trucks and how the player controlled object moves.

 ##x4
+Got the constellation code working properly with turtle graphics but pygame has a built in drawing function that looks a lot simpler and will take less code so I'm going to look into that.
+I've changed the orientation of the kivy app and fixed the window size for now.

+##Week 11
+COMP120 was code reviweing, it was good to see other people code it gave me some ideas for my kivy app.
+I've been working mostly on the tinkering assignments this week but I've added lives and a timer to my kivy app and started working on a menu screen.